ktheory/alexa-state-capital-quiz/Readme.md

 # Alexa Skill state capital quiz

-This Alex Skill is a little game to help my kids learn US state capitals; and an excuse for me to play around with:
+This Alex Skill is a little game to help my kids learn US state capitals.

+It asks questions like:

+"What's the capital of North Carolina?"
+"Albany is the capital of which state?"

+It's an excuse for me to play around with:

 - [AWS Lambda](https://aws.amazon.com/lambda/)
 - [The Alexa Skills node